Being a foster parent is a rewarding and challenging experience, and it gives you the opportunity to have a positive impact on your community.

-It will make your foster child’s transition easier when you already have the basic supplies that they’ll need.
-This includes some clothes, items for personal care, school supplies and food.
+It will make a child’s transition easier when you already have the basic supplies that they’ll need on hand.
+This includes clothing, items for personal care, school supplies and food.

-After you’ve met your foster child, it’s a good idea to ask if they want anything to eat or drink.
-This lets them know that you’ll take care of them.
-They could also be too shy to ask for food or a drink if you don’t prompt it first.
+When a child experiencing foster care arrives in your home, it’s a good idea to let them settle in and ask if they want anything to eat or drink.
+This lets them know that you’ll take care of them and that food is always available.
+They might also be too shy to ask for food or a drink if you don’t prompt it first.

 Keep the lines of communication open.

-People typically don’t like to pour their hearts out to strangers, and during those first few days with your foster child, that’s what you are to them: a stranger.
+People typically don’t like to pour their hearts out to strangers, and during those first few days, that’s what you are to them: a stranger.
 They don’t know you and they probably won’t immediately open up to you.
 That’s fine.
-What’s important is that they know they can talk to you if they want.
+What’s important is that they know they can talk to you if they want to.

-Let the foster child know that you’re always available if they want to talk.
+Let them know that you’re always available if they want to talk.
 Ask them how they’re doing from time to time.
 You may get short, casual responses most of the time, but every so often, they may want to get something off their chest.

-It’s your house and you set the rules, but it’s also important to remember that your foster child may have come from a much different environment.
+It’s your house and you set the rules, but it’s important to remember that they may have come from a much different environment.
 It’s unrealistic to expect them to behave a certain way, especially right off the bat.

-There are some habits that change quickly, but others take more time or simply won’t change at all.
-Give your foster child leeway regarding your rules and lifestyle.
-It’s fine to reiterate your rules when necessary, just avoid being overly strict as they try to adjust to their new surroundings.
+There are some habits that change quickly, but others take more time to change or simply won’t change at all.
+Give them leeway regarding your rules and lifestyle.
+It’s fine to reiterate your rules when necessary — just avoid being overly strict as they try to adjust to their new surroundings.

 Take care of yourself.

-Even though you’ll probably be focusing on providing a nurturing environment for your foster child, you can’t forget about taking care of yourself.
+Even though you’ll probably be focusing on providing a nurturing environment for the children in your home, you can’t forget about taking care of yourself.
 It will be an adjustment period for you as well when you have someone new living under your roof.

-You won’t be able to provide the best care for your foster child if you’re stressed.
+You won’t be able to provide the best care f you’re stressed.
 Take time to clear your head when you need it.
-For some, this could involve going on a walk or meditating, and for others, it could involve starting a new hobby.
+For some, this could involve going on a walk or meditating; for others, it could involve starting a new hobby.
 Find anything that helps you decompress so you can keep a clear head.